Buying an electric car through your company

 What is the benefit-in-kind (BIK) for electric cars?

 As when purchasing any car through a company, as soon as the vehicle is used for personal travel, a BIK will arise.
 Unlike petrol and diesel cars however, electric cars have a much lower BIK tax rate.
 For the 2021/22 tax year, the BIK rate for all zero-emission vehicles is 1%.
-This is due to rise to 2% for the 2022/23 tax year, but there are still significant savings to be made when compared to petrol or diesel cars, which can attract a BIK rate of up to 37% depending on their emissions.
+This has risen to 2% for the 2022/23 tax year, but there are still significant savings to be made when compared to petrol or diesel cars, which can attract a BIK rate of up to 37% depending on their emissions.

 Tax on BIKs must be paid by both the company and the employee, therefore be aware that if you are a sole director of your own limited company, you will have tax to pay from your company as well as from through your personal tax return.
 To calculate how much tax the company will pay for providing an electric car to an employee as a BIK, you will need to use the formula: